trillium-rs/trillium/docs/src/handlers.md

 # A tour of some of the handlers that exist today

 In order for trillium to be a usable web framework, we offer a number of core utilities.
-However, it is our hope that alternative implementations for at least some of these will exist in order to explore the design space and accommodate different design constraints and tradeoffs.
+However, it is my hope that alternative implementations for at least some of these will exist in order to explore the design space and accommodate different design constraints and tradeoffs.
 Because not every application will need this functionality, they are each released as distinct crates from the core of trillium.

 - [Logger](./handlers/logger.md)
 - [Cookies](./handlers/cookies.md)